Space propaganda: Yuri Gagarin

 Yuri Gagarin was the first man in space.
 This was a monumental event not only in Soviet history but also world history.
-It was therefore only natural that a cult of personality developed around the man who was the first in space.
-His achievement made him an instant celebrity and international hero.
-The story of Yuri Gagarin made his hero status even more deserving.
-He was from a common background.
-His wife recalled a story about a time he was thrown out of a house and had to live in a dugout of a garden for three years during the German occupation of the Soviet Union.
-Gagarin had a thirst for knowledge which inspired people to study hard.
-Also Gagarin was known to have a warm and charming personality with a wonderful sense of humor.
+His achievements made him a celebrity and he was perceived as an international hero.
+He had a common background, his wife recalling a story about a time he was thrown out of a house and had to live in a dugout of a garden for three years during the German occupation of the Soviet Union.
 As his popularity soared, it also became threatening.
-President Kennedy did not let Yuri Gagarin tour the United States because he was so popular.
-The end of his life was seen as such a tragedy that it only added to his popularity.
+President Kennedy did not let Yuri Gagarin tour the United States.
 Yuri Gagarin's story was told to millions of people throughout the world.
-Books, magazines, TV shows, movies have all been created to honor this man.
+Books, magazines, TV shows, movies have been made to honor this man.
 Posters and stamps were issued with Yuri's face on it.
 April 12 is known as the Day of Space in Russia to commemorate Yuri Gagarin's flight.

 In the Soviet Union, being the first to reach space was seen as a great victory.
 Yuri Gagarin's 1961 flight into space was seen by many as another Sputnik moment.
 Khrushchev stated that Gagarin's flight was the "...greatest triumph of the immortal Lenin's ideas."
 Egypt's President Nasser stated the "gigantic scientific capabilities of the Soviet people and had no doubt that the launching of man into space will turn upside down not only many scientific views, but also many political and military trends".
 American newspapers characterized Soviet advancement as: "a psychological victory of the first magnitude"; "new evidence of Soviet superiority"; "cost the nation heavily in prestige"; "marred the political and psychological image of the country abroad"; "Neutral nations may come to believe the wave of the future is Russian."